 - 1) Commission legislative advocacy before governmental bodies is appropriate if: - a.
 The Commission or the Commission's Executive Director makes a finding that there is a need for the Commission and the County to take a position on legislation or a policy which impacts the Commission's mission or operation and the issue is consistent with the Commission's Strategic Plan or with policy adopted by the Commission.
 In appropriate cases, the Executive Director shall bring an agenda item before the Commission to seek a Commission determination on the advocacy position; and - b.
-The Director of the County Office of Strategy and Intergovernmental Affairs makes a finding of, or coordinates action necessary for making a finding that, an identified issue is consistent with Board policy contained in the County Policy Manual, County Legislative Guidelines, or a specific Board action. - 2) The procedure for advocating on approved issues is as follows: The Director of the County's Office of Strategy and Intergovernmental Affairs, in consultation with the Commission's Executive Director, shall make a determination on a case-by-case basis as to who will advocate on behalf of the Commission.
+The Director of the County Office of Economic Development and Government Affairs (EDGA) makes a finding of, or coordinates action necessary for making a finding that, an identified issue is consistent with Board policy contained in the County Policy Manual, County Legislative Guidelines, or a specific Board action. - 2) The procedure for advocating on approved issues is as follows: The Director of the County's Economic Development and Government Affairs (EDGA), in consultation with the Commission's Executive Director, shall make a determination on a case-bycase basis as to who will advocate on behalf of the Commission.
 Either County or the Commission staff may be so authorized by the Director of the County's Office of Strategy and Intergovernmental Affairs.